 In general, the Network’s team is careful about how often we tap members with information requests such as Network-wide surveys.
 We ask for participation in two surveys: one asks about legislative and policy work advanced during the year (conducted annually in the summer) and the other is a brief survey of upcoming policy priorities (conducted annually in the winter).
 These surveys help connect members with others working on similar issues, elevate issues of collective priority to drive toward solutions and supports, and help Network policy partners know where to invest the most in new policy resources.

 The membership process initiates every year in late spring.
-Please contact Sarah, PIE Network Deputy Executive Director for Program Strategy, with questions on membership.
+Please contact Ashley, PIE Network Director, Digital Strategy, with questions on membership.